 I agree with previous posters — my initial reaction is, “Dear God, NO DON’T DO IT!”
 But if you have enough square footage (the recommended baseline for minimalist living is 150 square feet per person), don’t mind sharing one bathroom (and the inevitable funky smells that result), AND set down ON PAPER ground rules for cleaning, food sharing (one grocery bill?
 Or everyone buys their own things?), allowable number of guests and appropriate times (you don’t want to walk in to a dozen people cramping your space when you intended on studying), and activity hours (as in setting up official times where people can be active in the apartment, or else you’ll have people being noisy at 2 a.m.), it is POSSIBLE to put two couples in a one-room apartment.
 It may not be comfortable, but it might be possible.

 Also, be prepared to walk in on each of your roommates naked at least once.
-It WILL happen, especially when lacking the privacy of a multi-room living space.posted almost 4 years ago
+It WILL happen, especially when lacking the privacy of a multi-room living space.posted about 7 years ago

 Make Her Feel Welcome with Chic Points